codsolutions/codsolutions/README.md

-### I'm a Python Django Developer, Teacher and Researcher!
+### We are Developers and Researchers!
-- 🔭 I have got different certification Courses.
+- 🔭 We are providing different kind of Certificates.
-- 🔭 I’m currently working as Frelancer.
+- 🔭 We are currently mentoring 1000+ mentee.
--🌱 I’m currently learning Backend Engineering
--🤝 I’m looking for help with finding projects to contribute to!
+-🌱 We are providing Frontend & Backend Developing Services -🤝 I’m looking for help with finding projects to contribute to!
 -💬 Ask me about open source, web development, and React as well as community building.
 - 📢 Love to teach and inspire students.
 Taught over more then 100 students.